From Global Trade to Your Wallet: The Truth on Tariffs

 The Ripple Effect on Everyday Taxpayers

 Global trade policies don’t stay contained within ports and shipping docks, they ripple into personal finances.
 Higher consumer costs, changes in supply chains, and shifts in business pricing can all influence taxable income and spending patterns.
 For instance, a small business facing higher costs due to tariffs may adjust salaries, reduce bonuses, or change investment plans, all of which have tax consequences.
+At Tax Advisors of Cary, we work with individuals and small businesses across Cary, NC to navigate the financial and tax impacts of changing trade policies.
 Even families buying imported goods may see indirect effects on household budgets that influence financial decisions, including retirement contributions, savings, and charitable giving.

 Preparing Financially for Tariff-Driven Changes